 Alister Clark Rose Garden

-Enjoy a stroll through the magnificent rose gardens, located in the heart of Bulla.
-The rose gardens display a spectacular variety of stunning roses.
+Enjoy a stroll through the magnificent rose garden, located in the heart of Bulla.
+The rose garden displays a spectacular variety of stunning roses.
 Located next to the old Bulla Shire offices at the corner of Bulla Road and Green Street, Bulla (Melway Ref: Map 177 B7).

 The Alister Clark Memorial Rose Garden highlights the work of Australia's most prolific rose breeder, the late Mr Alister Clark of Bulla.
-It is maintained by the Bulla Garden Club and dedicated community volunteers, with the assistance of Hume City Council.
+It is maintained by the Friends of the Alister Clark Memorial Rose Garden's dedicated community volunteers, with the assistance of Hume City Council.
 The garden is dedicated to growing, displaying and promoting the world famous roses developed by Alister Clark, and is open to the public during daylight hours every day of the year.

 Google Map Location